 This is all well-known.
 What’s not so well-known is that Quality Score is even more valuable today than it used to be.
 I’ll explain how in the next section.

-In 2009, Craig Danuloff at Click Equations published some charts that showed how much you save by raising your Quality Score.
+In 2009, Craig Danuloff at Click Equations published some charts that showed how much money you save in Google Ads by raising your Quality Score.
 They looked like this: